 A diagnosis of malabsorption may be delayed or missed because some symptoms can be vague and may initially be attributed to another less serious condition.
 For example, gas and abdominal bloating are typical symptoms of malabsorption, but may be overlooked because it is easy to assume it is related to other factors, such as overeating.

-Pinpointing a diagnosis can also be difficult because a ...more misdiagnosis »
+Pinpointing a ...more misdiagnosis »

 The following medical conditions are some of the possible